SELF AS STORIES.

 The current approach is based on the principles and theory of narrative inquiry, Lecoq’s physical theater, mindbody practice, psychogeography and dramaturgical analysis and relational aesthetics,

 The goal is the emergence of a writing process from the body and the evolution of our personal movement in new directions enjoying our physicality but also developing a creative autonomy.
 We aim to expand the physical perception in order to cultivate the relationship with our body, to accept it without having to change it and to develop its creativity by exploring new movement patterns and forms.

 Additionally, we engage in the investigation of the body-space relationship through kinetic improvisation and the use of materials.
 We will explore possible images and construct an overall narrative of the stage space through embodied dramaturgy.

 The structure of the workshop consists of physical warm-up, body awareness, improvisation and physical theater exercises.
 The techniques that will be used include bodily mindfulness exercises, floorwork, guided movement improvisations, physical theater techniques (J. Lecoq), flow movement, site specific research, embodied dramaturgy and reflection group.

 It is addressed to artists and students of performing arts (actors, dancers, performers) and to people who are interested in exploring the relationship with their body, space, and others.

-The workshop series is an action of the non-profit organisation "semion ψ - social creative actions” and is addressed to anyone who would like to develop emotional perception and expressive means through storytelling, creative movement and bodily consciousness.
+The workshop series is an action of the non-profit organisation "semion ψ - social creative actions”.